Mariia-Kadochnikova/NDT_self-generated-data/README.md

 Output:

 mat-files: files such as random_raster_data_neuron_S_0_Ch_2_with_answer.mat, where each mat-file contains information about one neuron.
-Neurons are subdivided into stimulus-responsive and stimulus-unresponsive neurons.
+Neurons are subdivided into stimulus-responsive ("with answer") and stimulus-unresponsive ("without answer") neurons.

 plots:
 such as random_raster_data_neuron_S_0_Ch_1_without_answer.png